Sign up to explore more

-Gee Family Genealogy, Tree & Historical Records
+Gee Family Genealogy & History

 The Gee surname has diverse etymological roots, primarily originating from England and Celtic regions.
 In English contexts, it may derive from locations like Gee Cross in Stockport, Cheshire, or from the French personal name Guy.
 Additionally, the word "geai," meaning "jay bird," could describe a "bright chatterbox."
 In Celtic origins, Gee is linked to the Gaelic personal name Gee or Mac Gee, an Anglicised form of Mac Aodh, meaning 'son of Gee (Hugh)'.
 This demonstrates the surname's varied cultural influences and meanings, offering a rich foundation for those exploring the Gee family tree.